kyramichel/NLP/README.md

 # NLP

 Welcome to the NLP repository!
-This repository contains a collection of Natural Language Processing (NLP) tasks, including both older files and a newly added NLP pipeline for extracting and normalizing product codes from user reviews.
+This repository contains a collection of Natural Language Processing (NLP) tasks

 ## Features

 The NLP pipeline leverages Regex, SpaCy, and Hugging Face Transformers for tokenization, POS-tagging, and sentiment analysis.
 Here are the key features:

 - **Regex-based Cleaning**: Clean and preprocess text data using regular expressions.
 - **SpaCy Integration**: Tokenize and perform part-of-speech (POS) tagging with SpaCy.
 - **Hugging Face Transformers**: Utilize pretrained BERT models for sentiment analysis.
 - **Product Code Extraction**: Extract and normalize product codes from user reviews.

+## Note: files provided as PDFs are for illustration since they don’t render natively on GitHub

 ## Getting Started